-Tipping your server after they’ve attended to your needs throughout the course of your meal is your choice.
+Tipping your waiter after they’ve attended to your needs throughout the course of your meal is your choice.
 You are not obligated to leave a tip.
-But given that wages for wait staff tend to be low, and it’s a physically demanding job that requires excellent customer service, it’s a kind gesture that shows your appreciation.
+But it’s a physically demanding job that requires excellent customer service, it’s a kind gesture that shows your appreciation.

-They rely on that kind gesture more than you may realize.
+They rely on that kind gesture more than you may realise.